• Skip to primary navigation

 You can also serve Piyaz as a part of a meze spread along with Russian Salad (Olivier Salad), Saksuka (Turkish Vegetable Meze), Sigara Boregi (Turkish Cheese Rolls), and Mucver - Crispy Zucchini Fritters.

-In the Antalya region, where this salad is originating from, Piyaz is also served as a main meal alongside some bread.
-Why not try it with some Turkish Pide Bread - Ramazan Pidesi, Keema Naan Bread, or Pitka (Bulgarian Christmas Bread)?
+In the Antalya region, where this salad originates from, Piyaz is also served as a main meal alongside some bread.
+Why not try it with Turkish Pide Bread - Ramazan Pidesi, Keema Naan Bread, or Pitka (Bulgarian Christmas Bread)?

 Recipe FAQs